 - Does the No-Fault-Law, only applicable on motor vehicles, mean that a motorcyclist that got injured does not have a legal case?
 If a motor vehicle, for instance, a truck or a car, was involved in the accident, the motorcycle accident lawyer will treat the motorcycle accident like any other third party automobile accident case, if the motorcyclist is insured with motorcycle liability insurance.

 These are only 3 commonly asked questions.
-If not sure what to do next after a motorcycle accident, contact a law firm that specializes in motorcycle accidents.
+If not sure what to do next after a motorcycle accident, contact a law firm that specializes in automobile accidents.
 They will inform you of the correct and legal actions to follow.